DavidHe1127/Mr.He_HandBook/DevOps/AWS/APIG/README.md

 Lambda Proxy Integration means a) lambda receives the whole request without transformations from APIG and b) response message & status code is set in lambda.

 Lambda integration does things opposite - req/res transformations and status code are set in APIG

+### REST Api endpoint types

+#### Edge-optimized

+- apig **remains** in the region you've deployed.
+- client reqs travel to the nearest edge location first before getting sent to your regional apig via AWS private network.
+- Suitable for geographically dispersed clients

+#### Regional

+- client requests need to traverse the public internet to reach your regional apig adding large latency if client is geographically far from your apig.